 In Chromium, the renderers are always target processes, unless the --no-sandbox command line has been specified for the browser process.
-It is also possible to run the plugin processes inside a sandbox target, using the --safe-plugins command line.
 The target process hosts all the code that is going to run inside the sandbox, plus the sandbox infrastructure client side:

 Items 2,3 and 4 are part of the sandbox library that is linked with the code to be sandboxed.

 The interceptions (also known as hooks) are how Windows API calls are forwarded via the sandbox IPC to the broker.
 It is up to the broker to re-issue the API calls and return the results or simply fail the calls.
 The interception + IPC mechanism does not provide security; it is designed to provide compatibility when code inside the sandbox cannot be modified to cope with sandbox restrictions.
 To save unnecessary IPCs, policy is also evaluated in the target process before making an IPC call, although this is not used as a security guarantee but merely a speed optimization.

 It is the expectation that in the future most plugins will run inside a target process.